ASHBY ST MARY PARISH COUNCIL

 ever been cancelled since the group got together.
 One caveat - Norfolk and Suffolk are not flat!
 It's got no hills, just inclines!

-New participants can be assured of being given a warm welcome whatever their age, ability or mode of bicycle they ride.
+New participants can be assured of being given a warm welcome whatever their age, ability or type of bicycle they ride.

 The Amblers ride traditional bicycles, racing bikes, electric bikes and even tamdems but the group has no unicyclists [yet]!